(This photo has absolutely nothing to do with the post.)

 And yet, this attitude that Muireann talks about is one that comes up again and again.
 I’ve read SO many negative comments about pro-bloggers now, ranging from the sneeringly contemptuous “People actually think they can make a living out of blogging?
 How sad!” to the oft-repeated view that blogging should only ever be a hobby, and that those who turn it into a career are somehow “selling out” or letting the side down.
 “I blog for MYSELF!” these people cry, proudly.
 “I would NEVER try to make money from my blog!”

-Well, I blog for myself too: this site, for instance, doesn’t carry any advertising, and therefore doesn’t make me a penny*.
-But I also blog for money: Shoeperwoman, The Fashion Police and Hey, Dollface! are all commercial blogs, which were set up as business concerns, with the sole aim of making money.
+Well, I blog for myself too: even if I didn’t make another penny from it, I’d probably still keep blogging at Forever Amber, because I love it.
+But I also blog for money: Shoeperwoman and The Fashion Police are both commercial blogs, which were set up as business concerns, with the sole aim of making money.
 And they do make money.
 Not a huge amount of it, granted – I’m not going to be selling up and moving to the Caribbean any time soon – but enough for me to have been able to make blogging my career, and the sole source of my income.
 This makes me something of a pariah in certain sectors of the blogging community, but I have absolutely no shame about the way I choose to earn my living, and here’s why:

 When I first started blogging, back in 2006, I had absolutely no idea that it was something I could hope to make a living out of.
 I was a freelance journalist at the time, and Forever Amber was just a natural extension of the Livejournal I’d kept for years at that point – and, I guess, of the dozens of paper journals I’d faithfully recorded my life in from the age of 11 onwards.
 (I still have them.
 I can’t read them without wanting to go back in time and slap my younger self.)